tableau/VizAlerts/docs/install_guide.md

 or both of those, and your VizAlert will run when the extract(s) in the workbook refresh.

-**Email and SMS processing are now multithreaded within a single VizAlert**
+**Multithreaded Notifications**

 Several folks have brought up that they've got VizAlerts that send hundreds of emails out at once.
-Previous versions took awhile to do this, because each was running in a single thread.
+Previous versions took a while to do this, because each was running in a single thread.
 No more.
 Now, each VizAlert can send as many emails or SMS messages at the same time as the Admin will allow.
 (Note that content references are still processed one at a time, within a single VizAlert)